-Commonly diagnosed when signs of hypoperfusion are associated with low or declining BP.
+Shock is commonly diagnosed when signs of hypoperfusion are associated with low or declining blood pressure.

-Initial treatment aims to optimize oxygen delivery and reverse hypoperfusion through volume resuscitation, vasopressors for refractory hypotension due to vasodilation, management of cardiac dysfunction, and treatment of the underlying cause.
+Initial treatment aims to optimize oxygen delivery and reverse hypoperfusion through volume resuscitation, vasoactive agents for refractory hypotension due to vasodilation, management of cardiac dysfunction, and treatment of the underlying cause.

 Management of shock is best undertaken in a critical care environment.